-- description of your analysis, demonstrating how the analysis informed your design; your drawings;
+- a description of your analysis, demonstrating how the analysis informed your design;

 Your group will collaborate on the design, so organize yourselves, early.
 You will need to have regular meetings!
 Here are some milestones you can use to manage your project.